 It is your prerogative to tell whoever you want about your win, and winners have taken very different approaches in the past.
 Tennessee couple John and Lisa Robinson, who won one third of the record $1.58 billion Powerball jackpot in January 2016, went on the Today show before verifying their ticket with lottery officials.
 Marvin and Mae Acosta from California, winners in the same draw, didn’t come forward to claim their prize until six months later, after they had consulted a professional financial advisor to plan what they would do with their newfound wealth.

 Before the money can be transferred to your account, you need to decide how you would like to be paid.
-Powerball winners can decide whether to accept the full amount in annual installments over 30 years, or accept a one-off lump sum.
+Powerball winners can decide whether to accept the full amount in annual instalments over 30 years or accept a one-off lump sum.
 Take a look at the Cash Vs Annuity page to find out more.
 If you win the Powerball jackpot, you have to pay tax regardless of which option you choose.